OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-20.md

 ## Luke 20:29

 Now there were seven brothers.
-The first one married a woman and died childless.
+The first one married a woman and died without children.

 ## Luke 20:30